DevExpress-Examples/asp-net-mvc-spreadsheet-send-ajax-requests-to-server-to-get-cell-values/Readme.md

 ![Send AJAX Requests](result.png)

-You should update the Spreadsheet state before you send a request to the server.
+You should update the Spreadsheet's state before you send a request to the server.
 To do this, use one of the following methods:

 * Call the [Ajax.BeginForm](https://learn.microsoft.com/en-us/dotnet/api/system.web.mvc.ajax.ajaxextensions.beginform?view=aspnet-mvc-5.2) method to add the `<form>` tag to the response.
 The Spreadsheet located in this tag automatically updates its state when a user submits the form.

 * Call an internal `OnPost` method to update the Spreadsheet state, then call the [Jquery.ajax](https://api.jquery.com/Jquery.ajax/) method to send a request.
-Note that we may change the name or implementation of the `OnPost` method in the future without any notification.
+Note that we may change the name or implementation of the `OnPost` method in the future without notice.

 ## Files to Review